ECCC-MSC/open-data/README.md

 * templates/
     * Location of templates to be used for documenting MSC data
 * mkdocs.yml
-    * The mkdocs configuration file for publishing to GitHub
+    * The mkdocs configuration file
+* custom_theme/
+    * Local copy of the mkdocs theme files, [required for the top menu](https://gccode.ssc-spc.gc.ca/ec-msc/public-doc/issues/8)

 # Monitoring documentation changes